BlackBerry Dynamics

 Copy and paste as well as drag and drop operations can be supported in the original android.widget classes or in other custom fields by making use of com.good.gd.content.ClipboardManager, which is a replacement for android.content.ClipboardManager.

-For an example of its use, refer to the SecureClipboardView class in the SecureCopyPaste sample project.
-The SecureCopyPaste project is in a sub-directory of your Android home directory with the following path: sdk/extras/blackberry/dynamics_sdk/sdk/samples/SecureCopyPaste/
+For an example of its use, refer to the SecureClipboardView class in the SecureCopyPaste sample project in the BlackBerry Dynamics Android Samples

 Disable AutoFill